 According to 6Wresearch, a research and consulting firm, the India video Surveillance market is projected to grow at a compounded annual growth of over 13 percent between 2016 and 2022.
 The market size is expected to top $2.4 billion by 2020, it added.

-Similarly, Gartner has projected that within India's information technology and data centre infrastructure market of $2.12 billion by 2019, big data storage market will top $323 million.
+Similarly, Gartner has projected that within India's information technology and data center infrastructure market of $2.12 billion by 2019, the big data storage market will top $323 million.

 Khurana said video surveillance in India is expected to grow at an impressive rate given the projects like Smart Cities, for which alone the outlay is $15 billion for the upgrade of 500 and creating 100 new ones, as also the government's emphasis on homeland security.